-There are several Triposes which can involve study of the Ancient World at Cambridge.
+There is no one subject called the Ancient World at Cambridge, but there are several Triposes which can involve study of the Ancient World.

 In Theology, the study of the Ancient World forms a large part of the degree, with study of one of Greek, Hebrew, Arabic or Sanskrit.